 Refillable Pod Kits

 Refillable pod kits are the most cost effective way to vape, the average rechargeable kit costs under £20, which is a one-off purchase.
-A 10ml bottle of e-liquid costs £3-£4 per bottle and delivers up to 3000 puffs, whereas a single disposable only nets the user up to 600 puffs and costs around £5 per device.
+A 10ml bottle of vape juice costs £3-£4 per bottle and delivers up to 3000 puffs, whereas a single disposable only nets the user up to 600 puffs and costs around £5 per device.

 The kits use pods or coils that will need to be replaced roughly once a week.
 Refilling the pods with e-liquid and replacing the coils forms the maintenance aspect of the refillable vape design that may be off putting to anyone used to the convenience of single use devices.
 However, modern refillable vape kits feature designs with effortless functionality and a host of other quality of life benefits that make the transition very worthwhile in the long run.